 Fraud Mobility: Exploitation Patterns and Insights

-Identity theft places a burden on victims and presents tremendous challenges to businesses and government agencies.
+Identity fraud places a burden on victims and presents tremendous challenges to businesses and government agencies.
 In 2014, the nature of the breaches had migrated from financial access to identity theft.
 In fact, 54% of all data breaches were described as identity theft, a dramatic increase from the 20% seen in 2013.1 Consumers and enterprises are less equipped to deal with the pain, inconvenience, and long-term implications of identity theft fraud, as it is substantially more damaging than financial fraud.

 Enterprises must constantly solve a significant problem: how to determine whether the personally identifiable information (PII) presented on the application is truly the legitimate individual or a fraudster.
 The greatest challenge to fraud prevention and detection is understanding the speed and cross industry patterns (known as mobility) with which fraudsters will use an identity.